Aaron-Cue/portfolio/README.md

-# Portfolio Personal
+# Personal Portfolio

-Este es mi portfolio web personal desarrollado con **HTML**, **CSS** y **JavaScript Vanilla**.
-Es un proyecto liviano y responsivo que muestra información sobre mí,tecnologías que tengo conocimiento, proyectos, y enlaces importantes.
+This is my personal web portfolio developed with **HTML**, **CSS**, and **Vanilla JavaScript**.
+It’s a lightweight and responsive project that showcases information about me, technologies I’m familiar with, projects, and important links.

-## ✨ Características
+## ✨ Features

-- 🌗 Tema claro / oscuro
+- 🌗 Light / dark theme
-- 🌍 Idioma español / inglés
+- 🌍 Spanish / English language support
-- 👤 Sección "Sobre mí"
+- 👤 "About Me" section
-- 💼 Sección proyectos
+- 💼 Projects section
-- 🛠️ Sección tecnologías.
+- 🛠️ Technologies section
-- 🔗 Links a mis redes y contacto
+- 🔗 Links to my social media and contact information